ruqaiyasattar/addcontactpp-rxdart/README.md

 - Simple App with button: On Every press, it recreated the stream (Behaviors Subject, Periodic Stream, Stream Builder)
 - Simple App with FilterChip : by using Stream, StreamBuilder and Bloc.
 - Simple App with 2 text fields : combineLatest with rxDart
+- Simple App that reads two text files and concatenates their contents